NaverCloudTrustServices/PolicyDocument/docs/cpcps_1.0.5.md

 Each included Extended Key Usage key usage purpose:

-- **1. MUST** apply in the context of the public Internet, unless:
+1. **MUST** apply in the context of the public Internet (e.g. **MUST NOT** be for a service that is only valid in a privately managed network), unless:
-  - (i.a) The key usage purpose falls within an OID arc for which the Applicant demonstrates ownership.
+   - a. the key usage purpose falls within an OID arc for which the Applicant demonstrates ownership; or,
-  - (ii.b) The Applicant can otherwise demonstrate the right to assert the key usage purpose in a public context.
+   - b. the Applicant can otherwise demonstrate the right to assert the key usage purpose in a public context.

-- **2. MUST NOT** include semantics that mislead a Relying Party about the certificate information verified by the CA.
+2. **MUST NOT** include semantics that will mislead the Relying Party about the certificate information verified by the CA, such as including a key usage purpose asserting storage on a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance.

-- **3. MUST** be verified by the Issuing CA (i.e., the Issuing CA MUST verify the Cross-Certified Subordinate CA is authorized to assert the key usage purpose).
+3. **MUST** be verified by the Issuing CA (i.e. the Issuing CA **MUST** verify the Cross-Certified Subordinate CA is authorized to assert the key usage purpose).

 **CAs MUST NOT** include additional key usage purposes unless the CA is aware of a reason for including the key usage purpose in the Certificate.

 # 7.1.2.3 Technically Constrained Non-TLS Subordinate CA Certificate Profile